apache/wookie/parser/java/README.txt

 Wookie W3C Widget Parser
 ========================

-This is the standalone parser package for W3C Widgets developed as part of Apache Wookie (incubating).
+This is the standalone parser package for W3C Widgets developed as part of Apache Wookie.

 Usage
 =====